MegaPiggy/OuterWildsStellaris/README.md

 # OuterWildsStellaris
- Stellaris mod that adds in Outer Wilds related content
+ An unfinished Stellaris mod that adds in Outer Wilds related content